-In the Compensation Committee's review and establishment of compensation programs and payments for fiscal 2017, the Compensation Committee considered, but did not place great emphasis on, the anticipated accounting and tax treatment of our compensation programs and payments by us to our executive officers.
+In the Compensation Committee's review and establishment of compensation programs and payments for fiscal 2019, the Compensation Committee considered, but did not place great emphasis on, the anticipated accounting and tax treatment of our compensation programs and payments by us to our executive officers.
 While we may consider accounting and tax treatment in the future, these factors alone are not dispositive.
 Among other factors that receive greater consideration are the net costs to us and our ability to effectively administer executive compensation in the short- and long-term interests of stockholders under a proposed compensation arrangement.

-For tax years beginning before January 1, 2018, Internal Revenue Code Section 162(m) limits the amount that we may deduct for compensation paid to our Chief Executive Officer and to each of our three most highly compensated officers to \$1,000,000 per person, unless certain exemption requirements are met.
-Exemptions to this deductibility limit may be made for various forms of "performance-based" compensation.
-Under certain regulations, compensation arising from options and restricted stock units that meet certain requirements will not be subject to the \$1,000,000 cap on deductibility, and in the past we have granted equity awards that we believe met those requirements.
+For tax years beginning before January 1, 2018, Internal Revenue Code Section 162(m) limits the amount that we may deduct for compensation paid to our Chief Executive Officer and to each of our three most highly compensated officers (other than our Chief Financial Officer) to \$1,000,000 per person, unless certain exemption requirements are met.
+Exemptions to this deductibility limit may have been made for various forms of "performance-based" compensation.
+Under certain regulations, compensation arising from options and restricted stock units that meet certain requirements were not subject to the \$1,000,000 cap on deductibility, and in the past we have granted equity awards that we believe met those requirements.

 On December 22, 2017, the Tax Cuts and Jobs Act (the "Tax Act") was passed, which among other things amended Internal Revenue Code Section 162(m) to eliminate the "performance-based" exemption.
-For tax years beginning on or after January 1, 2018, Internal Revenue Code Section 162(m) limits the amount that we may deduct for compensation paid to our Chief Executive Officer and to each of our three most highly compensated officers to \$1,000,000 per person.
+For tax years beginning on or after January 1, 2018, Internal Revenue Code Section 162(m) limits the amount that we may deduct for compensation paid to our "covered employees" to \$1,000,000 per person.
+"Covered employees" generally include our Chief Executive Officer and each of our three most highly compensated officers.
+In addition, under the Tax Act, once an executive becomes a "covered employee" under Internal Revenue Code Section 162(m), the individual will continue to be a "covered employee" as long as he or she remains employed by the company.
+The changes under the Tax Act will cause more of our compensation to be non-deductible under Internal Revenue Code Section 162(m) in the future and will eliminate the Company's ability to structure performance-based awards to be exempt from Internal Revenue Code Section 162(m).